-Hillary is a Colorado native and the second of three daughters of the firm’s owner, Frank Patterson.
+EDUCATION: Hillary is a Colorado native and the second of three daughters of the firm’s founding partner, Frank Patterson.
 Hillary received her Bachelor of Arts degree in Psychology from the University of Colorado at Boulder, graduating with honors and distinguished membership in Phi Beta Kappa.
-Hillary received her Juris Doctor degree at the University of Denver, Sturm College of Law, graduating in the top 14% of her class.
-While at the University of Denver, Hillary served as an extern for an energy law firm and a private criminal defense attorney.
-She also served on the executive board of the law school’s chapter of Phi Delta Phi International Legal Honor Society, and she continued to work full time at the firm, all while raising her two children.
+Hillary received her Juris Doctor degree at the University of Denver, Sturm College of Law.
+She graduated in the top 14% of her class and received Scholastic Excellence Awards in Insurance Law and Contemporary Issues in Oil and Gas.
+While at the University of Denver, Hillary externed for an energy law firm and a private criminal defense attorney.
+She also served on the executive board of the law school’s chapter of Phi Delta Phi International Legal Honor Society.
+She worked full time at PRPC during law school while also raising her two children.

-Hillary is married and has two children.
+OTHER INTERESTS: Hillary is married and has two children.
 She enjoys spending time with her family and taking advantage of all the outdoor activities this beautiful state has to offer.
-She has also been a women’s lacrosse official in Colorado for seventeen years and continues to enjoy officiating games from youth through NCAA levels, as well as volunteering her time to the development of the sport and its officials in Colorado.
+She has also been a women’s lacrosse official for over twenty years and continues to enjoy officiating from youth through NCAA, as well as volunteering her time to the development of the sport and its officials in Colorado.